agui2393/HoneyDrew/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as core structure of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was applied to style and arrange the layout of the website.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to position elements symmetrically across the pages.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was employed to ensure the site is responsive on different screen sizes.
 - [Canva](https://www.canva.com/en_gb/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) served as the primary code editor for writing and modifying the website's code.
 - [Git](https://git-scm.com/) was used for the version control of the website.